aisgbnok/Ansible-2221/learning/building-great-tasks.md

 ## Testing plays with check mode

 - We often find ourselves testing things against actual equipment.
   - This isn't ideal or very good.
-Even though ansible is safe/idempotent.
+Even though Ansible is safe/idempotent.
 - Instead, we can take advantage of the check mode with Ansible for testing.
 - However, this won't work if actual access to remote devices is required to test.